filipenanclarez/AnkiStreak/README.md

 **Streak Freezes**
   - Automatically used on a day you forget to review
-  -  Earn a new freeze for every 1,000 cards you review
+  - Earn a new freeze for every 5 days of studying, with at least 5 minutes per day

 **Animations**
-  - Get a rewarding animation pop-up after your first review of the day.
+  - Get a rewarding animation pop-up when your streak increases, even on another device (shown after sync)

 **Share Your Progress**